CAN programming interface environment

 void QCanNetwork::attachWebSocket ( QWebSocket * pclSocketV,

-enum SocketType_e teSocketTypeV = eSOCKET_TYPE_CAN_FRAME
+const enum SocketType_e teSocketTypeV = eSOCKET_TYPE_CAN_FRAME )

 Parameters